Skip to content

 Calculating roll:

-Physical meaning: This is the “home” position - torch points toward you at the side of the pipe.
+Physical meaning: A pure roll of -90° about the Z-axis.
+The torch points toward you at the side of the pipe.

 5. What about gimbal lock (singularities)?

-The danger zone: If pitch β = ±90°, the formulas break down (gimbal lock!)
+The danger zone: If yaw β = ±90°, the formulas break down (gimbal lock!)

 Checking for gimbal lock: